 Positive reinforcement

-Creating a sense of team among your entire staff is crucial to managing hotel staff efficiently.
-Feeling part of a greater team makes people want to work together for a common goal.
-To create a sense of team, make sure everyone knows what their tasks are and how to achieve them best.
+Creating a sense of community among your entire hotel staff is crucial to managing efficiently.
+To create this environment, make sure everyone knows what their tasks are and how to achieve them best.
+Working together for a common goal ultimately helps people to bond.

 Once you’ve got your team working together, the next step is to make sure you give them feedback on how it’s going.
 Quantify their favorable results.
-Is the hotel seeing better reviews?
+Is the hotel getting better reviews?
 Is your revenue increasing?
-Being transparent and letting your staff be aware of common successes gives them a sense of purpose, and allows them to feel motivated by the hotel’s mission.
-They will work together better to make the guest experience seamless.
+Being transparent and letting your staff be aware of common successes gives them a sense of purpose and allows them to feel motivated by the hotel’s mission.
+They will work together better to make the guest's experience seamless.

 Conclusion

-Employees who work together as a team are more efficient and more productive.
+Employees who work together as a team are more productive and efficient.
 As a manager, your job is to inspire your employees to do the best job they can by rewarding their successes and giving positive reinforcement.
-Pamper and respect your employees because if you don’t, they’ll find another hotel who will.
+If you don’t respect your employees, they’ll find another hotel that will.

-Other secrets behind managing the perfect hotel staff are to delegate, encourage communication, use tools to streamline hotel operations and create a sense of a team.
-Your hotel will only flourish if your staff flourishes, so make sure they have all the tools to do so.
-With a series of clear processes and systemized operations, you will without a doubt ensure increased revenue, positive reviews and ideal guest retention rates.
+Other secrets behind managing exceptional hotel staff are to delegate, encourage communication, utilize tools that streamline hotel operations, and create a sense of community.
+Your hotel will only flourish if your staff flourishes, so it makes sense to give them the tools to do so.
+With a series of clear processes and systemized operations, you will without a doubt ensure boosted revenue, glowing reviews and better guest retention rates.